Nida (Roman town): History

 Nida was officially established as capital of "Civitas Taunensium" by emperor Trajan in 110 AD.
 Indeed the town grew into an important civilian settlement, and after the withdrawal of troops to the Limes around 110 AD, became the main town of the "Civitas Taunensium".
 There have been three Mithraea (temples to Mithras) discovered at Nida: a hoard of silver votive plaques was discovered in the Roman vicus in the nineteenth century, some of which are in the British Museum(the offerings appear to have been deposited in a shrine dedicated to the Roman God of Jupiter Dolichenus).

 Nida appears to have gone into decline gradually from about 259-260 AD in the face of the invading Alamanni.
 Recent research on coins found there shows that there might have been people living in the city up until about 275 AD.
 However, some new researches indicate that the vicus was populated until the fifth century, probably with mixed populations of Romanized Germans & invading Alamanni.

-The remains of Nida survived for centuries afterwards and were visible in the so-called Heidenfeld ('heathens' field') near Heddernheim until at least the 15th century, when walls above ground began to be broken down to be used as building material by people from the nearby villages.
+The remains of Nida survived for centuries afterwards and were visible in the so-called Heidenfeld ('heathens' field') near Heddernheim until at least the 15th century, when walls above ground began to be broken down to be used as building material by people from the nearby villages, so being saved from later construction work on the site of Nida.

 Extensive underground remains, with walls several metres high, were known to have survived untouched in the field and were subject of a few archaeological excavations, that found pottery, fibulas & statues & a beautiful helm.

-However, their destruction began with the construction of the "Römerstadt", a new residential suburb, in 1927-9 and was completed during the "Nordweststadt" building project from 1961 to 1973.
+However, their destruction began with the construction of the Römerstadt of the New Frankfurt project, a new residential suburb, in 1927-9 and was completed during the "Nordweststadt" building project from 1961 to 1973, so the garden concept of the "Römerstadt" led to considerable less damage to underground structures compared to the "Nordweststadt" of the 60s.

-Little remains of Nida today after this destruction: only two pottery kilns, a well, and a little portion of the city walls with some doorsteps have survived.
-Most of these finds are in the archaeological museum in Frankfurt.
+Little remains of Nida above ground today: two pottery kilns, a well, and a little portion of the city walls with some doorsteps can be seen.
+Most of the movable finds are in the archaeological museum in Frankfurt.

+In 2016 the main temple centre of Nida was found nearly unharmed north to the still existing "Römerstadt".